 Just one sheet of nori, the seaweed used to wrap sushi, has more omega-3s than two avocados.

 You can buy plain nori sheets to wrap sushi.

 You can also buy flavored, toasted nori to snack on.

-SeaSnax is a popular brand with flavors like chipotle, onion, and — our favorite — wasabi.
+SeaSnax is a popular brand that comes in flavors like chipotle, onion, lime, and wasabi.

-You can also use this simple Nori Chip recipe to bake your own at home using your choice of seasoning.
+You can use this simple Nori Chip recipe to bake your own chips at home using your choice of seasoning.

 Smoked Salmon Sushi

-You can often pick up pre-made or ready-to-order sushi at many grocery stores and health food stores, but you can easily make your own at home.
+You can pick up pre-made or ready-to-order sushi at many grocery stores and health food stores, but you can easily make your own at home.

 This Smoked Salmon Sushi Roll recipe contains brain-healthy smoked salmon and avocado.